 - claims for accrued pension rights – your pension is always protected and can’t be settled.

 Some employers offer outplacement services as part of the settlement agreement and in addition to the payment.
 It consists of specialist support looking for work that can include career counselling, CV writing and interview preparation.
-It can be excellent and it is worth asking your employer to include this particularly if you are being made redundant by an organisation that you have worked for for a long time.
+It can be excellent and it is worth asking your employer to include this particularly if you are being made redundant by an organisation that has employed you for a long time.

 References in settlement agreements

-After your employment has terminated you may be able to claim Job-seekers Allowance.
-If you want to claim JSA the reason for leaving should be carefully considered and where appropriate be labelled as “redundancy” as there is a risk if the agreement says you resigned the DWP will not pay you.
+After your employment has terminated you may be able to claim Job-Seekers Allowance (JSA).
+If you want to claim JSA the reason for leaving should be carefully considered and where appropriate be labelled as “redundancy” as there is a risk if the agreement says you resigned the Department for Work and Pensions (DWP) will not pay you.
 It is worth making a claim if you meet the eligibility criteria as for the first six months JSA is not means tested.
-Check with the DWP for more information.
+Check with the DWP for more information and any recent changes in their criteria.

 Depending on your situation you may be entitled to other benefits and you should check with the DWP to see if you are entitled to other benefits e.g. housing benefit, council tax benefit, tax credits

-If you are long term sick or disabled you may be entitled to claim Incapacity benefit and/or Disability Living Allowance, again check with the DWP.
+If you are long term sick or disabled you may be entitled to claim incapacity benefit and/or disability living allowance or its equivalent.
+Again, do gain check with the DWP.

 Mortgage/income protection insurance policies